zzm634/typeorm-no-arp/README.md

 ### Creating a many-to-many relation

-Let's create a many-to-one / many-to-many relation.
+Let's create a many-to-many relation.
 Let's say a photo can be in many albums, and each album can contain many photos.
 Let's create an `Album` class: